sudo-justinwilson/python/python_data_structures_and_algorithms/chapter7/README.md

 1. element
 .Points to the actual object
 2. next
-  .Points to the node in the next position
+    * Points to the node in the next position
-3. head\n
+3. head
-  points to the first element
+    * points to the first element
 4. tail
-    * points to the last element
+    ..* points to the last element

 #### Linked List Methods